 Be prepared.
 On the path to becoming a foster/adoptive parent, you encounter a mountain of paperwork.
-Items you need to compile include (but are not limited to):
+Items you need to compile include:

 - Physicals on all family members

 - Birth certificates

 - Marriage licenses

 - Divorce decrees

 - Auto insurance policies

 - Driving records

 4. Training(s)